daniel-Jones/sitegenerator/README.md

 then everytime you update the site run: python3 generatesite.py && cp -r output/* /var/www #or where ever your root dir is
 ```
+Once ./setup.sh has been run once the directory named 'content' hosts all the website data.
+In it you'll find a directory for the blog in which each post is a .txt file counting up (1.txt is the first post).
+It's pretty self explanatory.

 # settings.cfg?
 This file contains various settings you can change including the number of blog posts per page, titles, content locations, blog directory etc. Play with these if you want.